Updated on May 29, 2020

 Island Park was just next to Polonnaruwa Archaeological Museum, which was the most inner part of the ancient city of Polonnaruwa.

-This large building may be the audience hall built during the reign of King Nissankamalla (1187 – 1196 AD), although some believe that it is his palace.
+This large building may be the audience hall built during the reign of King Nissankamalla (reigned during 1187 – 1196 AD), although some believe that it is his palace.
 The building which has brick walls reinforced with wooden pillars comprises two distinct sections.
 The front section was a large and spacious hall with high roof.
 The rear section resembles an elevated platform, and though small, may have been two storied.
 This section has been divided into several chambers and in some of them are Seats made of stone or bricks.
 One room has been used as a lavatory as evidenced by the pit adjoining it.
 Excavations have revealed that there are several construction periods of the site.
 It clearly revealed that there is a smaller, but much elegant building underneath the present building.

 After that, our driver drove us South to Pothgul Vehera, a historic site that wasn’t in our original plan of Polonnaruwa.